A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

 \subsection{Comparison with the State of the art}

 EEG-SimpleConv, under our training routine, is very competitive compared to other state-of-the-art models.
-In term of classification performance, EEG-SimpleConv is at least as effective or slightly better than the best models of the literature, and far superior in the Cross-Subject Fine-Tuning paradigm, the setup that most closely resembles online BCI use with a model pre-trained on a large dataset.
+In term of classification performance, EEG-SimpleConv is at least as effective or slightly better than the best models of the literature, and far superior in the Cross-Subject Fine-Tuning paradigm.
 We note here a real progress in the Fine-Tuning setup, with very promising performances.

 In table~\ref{tab:sota}, we report the classification performance of the other state-of-the-art Deep-Learning models.
 We have chosen to be as exhaustive as possible by including all models that report performance on BNCI in at least one of the three evaluation paradigms that we study.
 We report the performance indicated in their studies rather than reproducing it.
 Note that, by doing so we do not really compare models, but rather the models along with their training routines.